LiorZ/hdac8_thesis/thesis.rst

 		:label:`roc` Comparison of the minimization and full optimization schemes that included clustering on both training and test sets.
 ..

-	The minimization step uses the *peptide scoring scheme*, while in the full optimization the interface scoring scheme performed better on the training set and thus - served as the basis for the predictor on the test set.
+	The minimization pipeline uses the *peptide scoring scheme* with the parameter set of **#2b** that has the best performance (see table above), while in the full optimization scheme the parameter set used is the one of simulation **#18a** with the *interface scoring scheme*, as it performed better on the training set and thus - served as the basis for the predictor on the test set.

+	Looking at the plots we can see that test set AUC values are lower than the respective training set values.
+This observation could imply a certain degree of overfitting.
+Nevertheless, this values shows that our classifier has an ability to distinguish binders from non binders much better than a random predictor.

 ..
-ORA: this is confusing.
+(DONE) ORA: this is confusing.
 Be more precise: which simulation parameters did you use for "full optimization", which for "min only" - refer to the tables and the exact #run.
-Also, the legend should be in a logic order.
+..
+(DONE) ORA: Also, the legend should be in a logic order.
 Now you have Full+cl, test - red; same train blue; but min test blue dotted… This is totally confusing, as the coloring and line scheme differences should correlate with parameter differences (e.g. train red; test blue; full line; min dotted for example).
-You also need a better legend: what is the take home message of this plot?
-I guess that the test set works less well and we might have overfitted….]
+..
+(DONE) ORA: You also need a better legend: what is the take home message of this plot?
+I guess that the test set works less well and we might have overfitted….
+..
+LIOR: I mentioned this issue here and discuss it on the discussion

 Searching for novel, non-histone substrates
 --------------------------------------------